Getting Started with Mastodon

 Composing a post.

-You have created your account and now you want to post.
+You have created your account, and now you want to post.
 Great.
-Let's take a look at the composer:
+Let’s have a look at the composer:

 • At the top, you can enter your text content.
 On Mastodon, you have 500 characters to compose your post.
 Other services may have a higher or lower character limit.